ZaddikDev/RobobeatModTemplate/README.md

 # ROBOBEAT Mod Template
-A ROBOBEAT Demo mod template to create your own mods.
+A ROBOBEAT mod template to create your own mods.

 > This README is a copy of [this](https://github.com/ZaddikDev/TrackEditorOverhaul) repository, please, open an issue if something seems wrong